2AA4-W23/a1-liujeffery/logbook.md

 01/28/23: After backtracking to complete step 2, finished implementing logging statements and the rest of step 3, now moving onto step 4.

 01/29/23: Working through implementation of step 4.
 Will write out questions, and then onto step 5.

+01/29/23: Step 5 moving smoothly.
+About to implement sea battle effect during turn, then strategy, then questions.